 Full-Stack MasteryFrom "I can code" → "I can design & ship production systems"

-A 10-week intensive curriculum designed by engineers, for engineers.
-Build real projects, master system design, and level up your career.
+A 12-week intensive curriculum designed by engineers, for engineers.
+Build real projects, harden them for production, and leave with stronger interview and portfolio proof.

 This is the foundation every engineer needs: C for understanding the machine, C++ for abstraction at scale, and the professional habits that make you reliable in any stack.